-THIS COMPLAINT IS BEING FILED ON BEHALF OF: ☐ Myself ☐ A student (not the e complainant named above) 🗆 Ot her (specify) DATE OF ALLEGED SCHOOL/OFFICE OF ALLEGED) VI OLATION VIOLATION Basis of Complaint - the following programs and activiti es si ubject to the UCP: ☐ Course Periods without Educ Career Technical Education ☐ Discrimination, Harassment, Intimidation, and/or Bullying Child Nutrition ☐ Education for Foster Youth, Homeless Youth, Former Juvenile Consolidated Categorical Court School Students, or M ilitary Dependents Aid ☐ Every Student Succeeds Act No Child Left Behind Pupil Fees ☐ Local Control Accountability School Safety Plan ☐ Reasonable Accommodation s to a Lactating Student Sexual Harassment Special Education nation, harassment, intimidation, ar istics upon which the alleged condu ☐ Race or ethnicity ☐ Religion Sex □ Color □ Age Sexual orientation ☐ Ancestry ☐ Marital status Gender ☐ Nationality ☐ Pregnancy Gender identity ☐ National origin ☐ Parental status Gender expression ☐ Immigration status ☐ Physical or mental Genetic information disability ☐ Ethnic group identification □ Other FOR OFFICE USE ONLY Date received Rece eived by Title Outcome Final written decision sent to complain ant on Appeal f filed with CDE? □ Yes □ No
+LAST NAME OF THE COMPLAINANT FIRST NAME OF THE COMPLAINANT ADDRESS (NUMBER, STREET, APARTMENT NUMBER, CITY, STA TE AND ZIP CODE) EMAIL ADDRESS TELEPHONE NUMBER COMPLAINANT WILL NEED THE ASSISTANCE OF AN INTERPRI ETER ☐ No ☐ Yes (specify the language to be spoken by the interpreter) COMPLAINANT IS A: • ☐ Student ☐ Parent/Guardian ☐ Employee ☐ Pu ablic Agency THIS COMPLAINT IS BEING FILED ON BEHALF OF: ☐ Myself ☐ A student (not the complainant named above) \square Other (specify) • ALLEGED VIOLATION Basis of Complaint l vivi li w d HCD For allegations related to any of the following progra Course Periods without Educational Content (Gra Discrimination, Harassment, Intimidation, and/or • • Education for Foster Youth, Homeless Youth, Fo Court School Students, or Military Dependents □ Pupil Fees Every Student Succeeds Act/No Child Left Behin • Local Control Accountability Plan ☐ Sexual Harassment ☐ Reasonable Accommodations to a Lactating Stud ent For complaints alleging discrimination, harassment, perceived protected characteristics upon which the a · - ☐ Race or ethnicity ☐ Religion □ Sex □ Color □ Age ☐ Sexual orientation ☐ Ancestry ☐ Marital stat us □ Nationality □ Pregnancy ☐ Gender identity □ National origin □ Parental sta tus ☐ Immigration status ☐ Physical or mental disability ☐ Ethnic group identification ☐ Other FOR OFF ICE USE ONLY Date received Received by Title Outcome Final written decision sent to complainant on

-Details of the Complaint

-Please answer the following questions to the best of your ability.
-If you mention names, please also identify who they are (i.e. student, staff, parent, etc.).
+Details of the Complaint Please answer the following questions to the best of your ability.
+If you mention names, please also identify we have a see that the state of the second of th they are (i.e. student, staff, parent, etc.).
 Attach additional pages, if necessary.
-Provide the facts about your complaint: List the people involved or impacted: List any witnesses or individuals who may have knowledge of the alleged acts: Provide and/or describe the specific location(s) where the incident(s) occurred: List all the date(s) and time(s) when the incident(s) occurred or when the alleged acts first came to your attention: Describe any steps you have taken to resolve this issue before filing the complaint.
-If applicable, list names and titles of school and/or district staff you have contacted: Do you have any written documents/evidence that you can provide that may be relevant/supportive of your complaint? □ No ☐ Yes, copies of the documents/evidence are attached to this complaint Signature of Complainant Date
+Provide the facts about your complaint: List the people involved or impacted: List any witnesses or individuals who may have knowledge of the alleged acts: List any witnesses of individuals who may have knowledge of the aneged acts.
+Provide and/or describe the specific location(s) where the incident(s) occurred: List all the date(s) and time(s) when the incident(s) occurred or when the alleged acts first came to your attention: Describe any steps you have taken to resolve this issue before filing the complaint.
+If applicable, list names an titles of school and/or district staff you have contacted: Do you have any written documents/evidence that you can provide that may be relevant/supportive of your complaint? ☐ No ☐ Yes, copies of the documents/evidence are attached to this complaint Signature of Complainant Date